The U.S. Army calculates exact amount of coffee necessary for alertness

 But as to how much caffeine will keep you focused–versus spiraling into jitters–has mostly remained an imperfect science.
 The U.S Army, presumably in an attempt to help staff and soldiers during long shifts, commissioned a study to analyze the precise, most effective use of caffeine.
 On Monday, researchers announced an automated optimization algorithm to identify the strongest caffeine-dosing strategies to “maximize alertness” during sleepy conditions.
 A recent study found a shockingly high prevalence of sleep disorders among active duty military personnel.

-“We found that by using our algorithm, which determines when and how much caffeine a subject should consume, we can improve alertness by up to 64 percent, while consuming the same total amount of caffeine,” said Jaques Reifman, PhD., a senior research scientist and director at the U.S. Army Medical Research and Materiel Command.
-“Alternatively, a subject can reduce caffeine consumption by up to 65 percent and still achieve equivalent improvements in alertness.”
+“We found that by using our algorithm, which determines when and how much caffeine a subject should consume, we can improve alertness by up to 64%, while consuming the same total amount of caffeine,” said Jaques Reifman, PhD, a senior research scientist and director at the U.S. Army Medical Research and Materiel Command.
+“Alternatively, a subject can reduce caffeine consumption by up to 65% and still achieve equivalent improvements in alertness.”
 The study was published in the peer-reviewed Journal of Sleep Research.

 The algorithm combines user-input data on an individual’s physiology and maximum caffeine allowance with psychomotor vigilance task (PVT) tests, a tool used to measure a person’s behavioral alertness, reports Government Technology.
 The more data it gathers, the more it can better predict not just much how much, but what exact time you should drink coffee to be more productive.
 It also calculates how to optimize results while reducing overall caffeine intake.